woodshedarchive/woodshedarchive.github.io/README.md

 https://pocketbuddha.bandcamp.com/album/live-at-the-woodshed

-##Event Planning  - A place were we interact with he commercial world
+##Event Planning  - A place were we interact with the commercial world

-MuseFest

 Private Parties